StackOps/python-automationclient/README.rst

 1. Go to the directory ``python-automationclient``
 2. Once on the directory run the command ``python tool/install_venv.py`` to create a virtual environment to work on it
+3. Activate the virtual environment with the command source ``.venv/bin/activate``
-3. Install the python-automationclient throught the command ``python setup.py install``
+4. Install the python-automationclient throught the command ``python setup.py install``
-4. This is all!!
+5. This is all!!
 Start to contribute....

 Command-line API